 - You Send Too Many Pushes: If you send 30 push notifications in a 24-hour period, we can guarantee you that your subscribers will unsubscribe because they will feel spammed.
 There is no exact science in how often and how many Web Push notifications you should be sending, but a general guideline is to follow similar best practices to those for email marketing.
 If you are a daily deal website, sending a daily push makes a lot of sense and a customer is probably waiting for that and won't view it as spam.
 But, if you aren't, you should probably limit to 2-3 pushes per week.
 Again, testing and measuring is the best way to determine the optimal regularity of pushes for your own site.

 - You Are Only Using Your Web Push Notifications For Promotions: If you are only sending out promos as part of your Web Push notification strategy, your subscribers will feel barraged.
 You need to earn their trust and send them content that adds value rather than just constantly asking them to buy something from you.
 Make it personalized.
-Send links to cool information or content (videos, articles, image galleries, etc...).
+Send links to cool information or content (tutorial videos, articles, image galleries, PowerPoint slides, etc...).

 - You Are Sending Irrelevant Content: Your Web Push notifications should be delivering value to your subscribers.
 If you are delivering irrelevant information, it is very likely that your subscribers will find this content annoying and feel spammed.